Azure/cortana-intelligence-inventory-optimization/Manual Deployment Guide/README.md

 3) Browse to the folder where you unzipped the inventoryoptimizationwebsite and open **inventoryoptimizationwebsite.sln**.

-4) If the poject fails to load, just right click on the Solution Explorer area and click on build.
+4) If the project fails to load, just right click on the Solution Explorer area and click on build.
 It will load the project.
 Try to reload the project as well.

 5) Once the project loads, go to the Solution Explorer Tab on right and expand inventoryoptimizationwebsite.